TamojitaChatterjee/DSA-in-C-C-/README.md

 }
 ```
 ### 13. **Graphs - BFS**
-**Breadth-First Search** `BFS` explores all the neighbor nodes at the present depth prior to moving on to the next depth level.
+**Breadth-First Search** or `BFS` explores all the neighbor nodes at the present depth prior to moving on to the next depth level.
 It's like a breadth-wise exploration of the graph, level by level.
 It is a type of **level-order traversal**.

 - Mark all nodes as unvisited.
 - Enqueue the starting node into a queue.